hoijui/freegish/README.markdown

-# How to compile (Linux)
+# How to compile

+## ... on Linux

 Make sure CMake and the development libraries for SDL, OpenAL and Vorbis are installed.
 In Debian-based systems, you need to install the following packages:

     cmake libsdl1.2-dev libopenal-dev libvorbis-dev

-Then simply issue
+Then simply issue:

     mkdir build && cd build
     cmake ..
     make

-# How to compile (Windows with VS2008)
+## ... on Windows with VS2008

 Download and install the required libraries: